ericmoritz/blog/content/building-with-hydra.md

   if(userObj) {
     userMenu = <UserMenu data={userObj} />
   }
 ```

-We attempt to locate a `User` resource either by seeing if the root
-resource is a `User` resource or if there is a `user` link on the root
-resource.
-The we map that `User` resource to a `UserMenu` component.
+Next we check if there is a loginForm link and map that to a LoginForm
+component.

 ```javascript